Sachin-Mamoru/azure-whatsapp-rag-agent/README.md

 ## 📋 Summary for New Developers

-This WhatsApp RAG Agent is a production-ready multilingual chatbot that:
+This WhatsApp RAG Agent is a production-ready multilingual AI agent that:

 ### ✅ **What It Does**
-- Responds to WhatsApp messages in English, Sinhala, and Tamil
+- **Intelligent Responses**: Uses autonomous AI agent with multiple tools (RAG, Web Search, Memory, i18n)
-- Searches your PDF documents first for safety-related questions
+- **Multilingual**: Responds in English, Sinhala, and Tamil with auto-detection
-- Falls back to web search (SerpAPI + DuckDuckGo) for other queries
+- **Knowledge Integration**: Searches your PDF documents first, then web search for broader queries
-- Remembers user language preferences and conversation context
+- **Conversation Memory**: Remembers user language preferences and conversation context
-- Automatically detects and switches languages based on user input
+- **Cost-Effective**: Auto-scales to zero when idle (~$24/month minimum cost)

 ### 🛠️ **What You Need to Get Started**
 1. **Azure subscription** (for hosting)